saanvivi/BANDIT-writeup/README.md

 ssh bandit15@bandit.labs.overthewire.org -p 2220
 ncat --ssl localhost 30001
 ~~~
-Returns **jN2kgmIXJ6fShzhT2avhotn4Zcka6tnt** \
-**Correct!**

 First I used `man nc | grep ssl` to see if I could find anything about that.
 No output.
 I then tried running the same command using `ncat` which showed me how to use `--ssl` to encrypt the message as ssl, similar to how I did it in the previous level.
+On writing the password to this level, it returns the password to the next level.

 The password for the next level is: JQttfApK4SeyHwDlI9SXGR50qclOAil1